aicell-lab/aicell.io/content/authors/aicell-lab/_index.md

 ---
 # Display name
-title: AI for Cell Biology Labratory
+title: AI for Cell Biology Laboratory

 # Is this the primary user of the site?
 superuser: false